mezzio/mezzio/docs/book/v2/getting-started/standalone.md

 ## Next steps

-At this point, you have a working zend-expressive application, that responds to a single route.
+At this point, you have a working mezzio application, that responds to a single route.
 From here, you may want to read up on:

 - [Applications](../features/application.md)